projectacrn/acrn-hypervisor/doc/glossary.rst

 .. glossary::
    :sorted:

-   AaaG
    LaaG
    WaaG
-      Acronyms for Android, Linux, and Windows as a Guest VM.
+      Acronyms for Linux and Windows as a Guest VM.
 ACRN supports a variety of :term:`User VM` OS choices.
 Your choice depends on the needs of your application.
 For example, Windows is popular for Human-Machine Interface (HMI) applications in industrial applications,